jimkang/basic-browser-request/README.md

 In the interest of sort-of compatibility with [request](https://github.com/request/request), the callback will be passed three parameters:

 - error: An error object, if there was an error while making the request.
-- response: An object containing the `statusCode`, the `statusMessage` and the `rawResponse`: [XMLHttpRequest.response](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/response).
+- response: An object containing the `statusCode`, the `statusMessage` , `rawResponse`, and `xhr`: [XMLHttpRequest.response](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/response).
 This is not at all the same as a [Node response](https://nodejs.org/api/http.html#http_class_http_serverresponse), though, so proceed with caution.
+The `xhr` is the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/) used to run the request operation.
 - body: This is going to be a string or, if the mimeType was `application/json`, an object.

 Tests